-Yes, if you get cold sores after undergoing permanent lip blush treatment, they can slow down the healing process and alter the results.
+Yes, if you get cold sores after undergoing permanent lip blush session, they can slow down the healing process and alter the results.
 What’s more, cold sores might result in pigment loss.
 You may need another touch up to fill in the faded spots.

 Note: Cold sores may occur to anyone anytime.
-Thus, cold sores are not an indication of incorrect lip blush treatment or lack of safety.
+Thus, cold sores are not an indication of incorrect lip blush session or lack of safety.
 It is simply the reaction of the skin to the procedure.

 It’s a good idea to take the antiviral prescription medication even if you never had cold sores before.
-It is not necessary that you will get cold sores after the treatment.
+It is not necessary that you will get cold sores after the session.
 Taking the right medication beforehand will prevent cold sores in case the virus is dormant.

 Also, remember to follow the aftercare instructions and moisturize your lips as recommended by your lip blush artist.
 Resist the urge to touch or rub the treated area; otherwise, it may traumatize your sensitive lip skin.
 If scabs appear, please don’t pick them off.
 During the initial healing period, minimal scabbing or flaking should appear.

 In case you experience itching or burning sensation, contact the doctor and inform your lip blush artist.
 Remember that it is only temporary.
-Avoid trying any home remedies as they can ruin the healing and results of the treatment.
+Avoid trying any home remedies as they can ruin the healing and results of the session.

-If you are having active cold sores and planning to undergo lip blush treatment, please wait until they get healed fully.
+If you are having active cold sores and planning to undergo lip blush session, please wait until they get healed fully.
 If you have already booked an appointment, then inform your artist and reschedule the appointment.

 Not everyone suffers from cold sores after permanent lip blush session.
 It mainly depends on how your skin responds to the session and the presence of the herpes simplex virus.
 If you have any further doubts, feel free to contact a reputable and experienced permanent lip blush artist online.